-The HP 15-ac121nr combines a mix of design, function and performance including the latest sixth-generation (Skylake) processor, 8GB memory and ample 1TB storage at a nice price.
+The HP 15-ac121nr combines a mix of design, function and performance including the latest sixth-generation (Skylake) processor.

 PROS: Latest 6th Gen. Intel Core-i5 processor.
 Decent battery life.
 True Full HD (1920-by-1080) resolution.

 When HP just decides to impress people, it turns loose its top designers on its Spectre premium model of laptops and ultrabooks.
 Now we’re seeing the good designs and superb performance trickle down to the not-so-expensive desktop replacement laptops.
 Case in point: the latest offering of the HP 15-ac121nr, that combines some of the best elements of competitors in its class into a decent and polished system.